457th Air Expeditionary Group: Expeditionary operations

-Operation Iraqi Freedom

-In the spring of 2003, the group was activated at RAF Fairford to support approximately a dozen Boeing B-52 Stratofortresses deployed from Minot Air Force Base, North Dakota, operating to support Operation Iraqi Freedom.
+In the spring of 2003, the group was activated at RAF Fairford to support approximately a dozen Boeing B-52 Stratofortresses deployed from Minot Air Force Base, North Dakota, bombing Iraq War targets.
 While at Fairford, the bombers flew 120 sorties, both bombing and leaflet dropping.
 On a sortie flown on 11 April 2003, a 457th crew deployed from the 917th Wing at Barksdale Air Force Base, Louisiana used the Litening II precision targeting pod system, which uses a laser designator to "paint" targets.
 Although the system had been used by other platforms, this was its first use in combat by a B-52 The bombers returned to North Dakota on 24 April, but elements of the group remained behind to secure materiel, including unexpended munitions.

 Tanzania

 The group was activated for three months in 2008 at Dar es Salaam Tanzania.
 During this time, it had an air control squadron and an air base squadron assigned.